YahuiSun/PGST/README.md

-<b>The Wikipedia dataset</b> is in the Wiki_1M folder.
+<b>The Movie dataset</b> is in the movie folder.
 The dictionary is as follows.

-page_num = 1176192 page_connection_num = 11124449

-In "Wiki_pages_1176k_undirected.txt", an example line content is "0 Lily_Laita",
-which means that the name of page 0 is Lily_Laita.

-In "Wiki_pagerelationships_1176k_undirected.txt", an example line content is "422690 1158259",
-which means that page 422690 is linked to page 1158259.

-Each pageview file, e.g., "pageviews_1176k_2020_1_1.txt",  records the pageview data for a day.
-An example line content in a page view file is "607329 2 F1W1", which means that the total pageview of page 607329 in this day is 2, and the detail of this pageview is F1W1, and
-<Hour: from 0 to 23, written as 0 = A, 1 = B ...
-22 = W, 23 = X>, i.e., F1W1 means that there is 1 pageview in hour F
-and 1 pageview in hour W
+Each line of "MovieLens_25M_movie_info.txt" corresponds to the information of a movie: Movie_ID(start from 0):::Movie_name:::Average_star:::genres.
+For example, "5:::Homage (1995):::2.536:::6_Drama", which means that Movie 5 has a name of Homage (1995), and has an average rating star of 2.536, and the genre of this movie is Drama (the genre ID of Drama is 6).
+There are 62423 movies in total.

+Each line of "MovieLens_25M_movie_links.txt" contains a pair of movies such that there are users who rate both these two movies five stars.
+The content in each line is "Movie_ID1(start from 0):::Movie_ID2(start from 0):::Number_of_common_5_star_raters".
+For example, "1252:::1395:::79" means that there are users who rate five stars to both Movies 1252 and 1395, and the number of such persons is 79.
+There are 35323774 pairs of movie in total.